ITRoselloSignoris/Fraud-Detection-and-Prevention-Model/README.md

 - `paymentMethodProvider`: String
 - `paymentMethodIssuer`: String
 - `transactionAmount`: Integer
-- `transactionFailed`: Bool
+- `transactionFailed`: Boolean
 - `emailDomain`: String
 - `emailProvider`: String
 - `customerIPAddressSimplified`: String
 - `sameCity`: String

-_<u>Y le vamos a devolver una de las siguientes predicciones:</u>_
+_<u>And the model is going to return one of the following predictions:</u>_
 - __No__
 - __Sí__
 - __Warning__
-### <u>Proceso</u>
+### <u>Process</u>
-Vamos a recibir un dataset en formato JSON, el cual lo tenemos que __transformar__ a un formato CSV.
-Luego de realizar esta transformación, podemos observar columnas que deberíamos eliminarlas o manipularlas.
-Por ejemplo, los identificadores deberíamos eliminarlos, y en la columna `CustomerEmail` nos tenemos que quedar con los valores más importantes/comunes y luego clasificar los valores raros con un valor nuevo llamado _"weird"_.

-Luego de este proceso de adaptación y manipulación de datos, hacemos un __Análisis Exploratorio de Datos (EDA)__, donde hacemos análisis univariado, análisis bivariado y correlaciones, de ciertas variables que nos llamaron la atención.
-Habiendo realizado el EDA, resalté ciertas observaciones que pude encontrar.

-Después de haber hecho el EDA, realizamos la __preparación de datos__ donde discretizamos variables, tratamos nulos e interpretamos y modificamos ciertas variables.

-Previo al entrenamiento, seleccionamos ciertas columnas del dataset post procesado y normalizamos los valores dentro de ellas.
-A la hora del entrenamiento, vamos a entrenar 2 modelos de __Clustering__ con 2 algoritmos distintos: Un modelo usa el algoritmo de __K-Means__ y otro el de __HDBSCAN__.
-Luego de haberlos entrenado, a través de un gráfico de coordenadas plasmo las observaciones encontradas para cada modelo.

-Para finalizar con el modelado, vamos a realizar una __modelo de clasificación con Random Forest__.
-Una vez entrenado el modelo con ciertos parámetros, realizamos una matriz de confusión para poder observar la cantidad de predicciones correctas e incorrectas del modelo, organizadas por clase.

-Pasando al __desarrollo de la API__, creamos una API que reciba ciertos datos de entrada, los transforme (discretización,one hot encoding) y devuelva la predicción del modelo en base a esos datos de entrada.
-Luego creamos un contenedor con Docker de la API.
-Finalmente, la alojamos en Microsoft Azure.

-Por último, creamos con Gradio una __interfaz gráfica interactiva__ y la alojamos en Hugging Face Space.
-La URL para la app interactiva es la siguiente: https://huggingface.co/spaces/Itrs/Proyecto_Final
+We are going to receive a dataset in JSON format, which we need to __transform__ into a CSV format.
+After performing this transformation, we can observe certain columns that should be deleted or manipulated.
+For example, we should remove the IDs , and for the  `CustomerEmail` column, we need to keep the most important/common values and classify rare values under a new label called _"weird"_.

+After this data adaptation and manipulation process, we proceed with an __Exploratory Data Analysis (EDA)__, where we conduct univariate analysis, bivariate analysis and correlations for specific variables that stood out to us.
+Once the EDA was done, I highlighted specific insights I found.

+After completing the EDA, we __prepare the data__ by discretizing variables, handling missing values, and interpretating and modifying certain variables.

+Before training, we select specific columns from the post-processed dataset, and normalize their values.
+During training, we are going to train two __Clustering__ models with two different algorithms: One model will use the __K-Means__ algorithm while the other one will use __HDBSCAN__.
+Once trained, we document the insights discovered through a coordinate plot for each model.

+To finalize with the modeling process, we will create a __classification model with Random Forest__.
+Once the model was trained with specific parameters, we generate a confusion matrix in order to observe the number of correct and incorrect predictions made by the model, organized by class.

+Moving on to the __API´s development__, we create an API that receives specific input data, it transforms them (discretization, one hot encoding), and returns the prediction made by model based on that input.
+Then we containerize the API using Docker.
+Finally, we host it on Microsoft Azure.

+Finally, we create with Gradio a __Graphical User Interface__ and we deploy it in Hugging Face Spaces.
+The URL to test the interactive app is: https://huggingface.co/spaces/Itrs/Proyecto_Final

-## Métodos Usados
+## Methods Used
-- Limpieza y Transformación de Datos (Data Wrangling)
+- Data Cleaning and Transformation (Data Wrangling)
-- Análisis Exploratorio de los Datos (EDA)
+- Exploratory Data Analysis (EDA)
-- Visualización de Datos
-- Preparación de Datos
+- Data Visualization
+- Data Preparation
-- Entrenamiento de Modelo (Clustering y Clasificación)
+- Model Training (Clustering and Classification)
-- Evaluación de Modelo
+- Model Evaluation
-- Despliegue de Modelo con una API, Docker y Microsoft Azure
+- Model Deployment with an API, Docker y Microsoft Azure
-- Interfaz Gráfica del Usuario con Gradio
+- Graphical User Interface with Gradio

-## Tecnologías y Herramientas Utilizadas
+## Technologies and Tools used
 ### <ins>1.
-Limpieza, Transformación y Preparación de Datos </ins>
-- **Pandas**: Cargar y preparar datos, manipular conjuntos de datos eficientemente, transformación de dataset en formato JSON a formato CSV, realizar análisis descriptivo.
+Cleaning, Transformation and Data Preparation </ins>
+- **Pandas**: Load and prepare data, efficiently manipulate datasets, transform a dataset from JSON format to CSV format, perform descriptive analysis.

 ### <ins>2.
-Visualización de Datos / EDA</ins>
+Data Visualization / EDA</ins>
-- **Funpymodeling**: Observar distribución de los datos, cantidad de valores únicos y la cantidad de apariciones de cada uno, desvío estándar, porcentaje de nulos, correlación entre variables, entre otra información.
-- **Seaborn y Matplotlib**: Herramientas para la visualización de datos y creación de gráficos estadísticos (Correlación, gráficos de dipersión, matriz de confusion).
+- **Funpymodeling**: Observe data distribution, the number of unique values and their occurrences, standard deviation, percentage of missing values, correlation between variables, among other information.
+- **Seaborn y Matplotlib**:  Tools for data visualization and creation of statistical plots (Correlation, scatter plots, confusion matrix).
-- **Minepy (MINE)**: Identificar relaciones no lineales y complejas entre variables en conjuntos de datos con el algoritmo MINE (Maximal Information-based Nonparametric Exploration).
+- **Minepy (MINE)**:  Identify non-linear and complex relationships between variables in datasets using the algorithm MINE (Maximal Information-based Nonparametric Exploration).
-- **YellowBrick (Cluster.KelbowVisualizer)**: Visualización del método del codo en algoritmos de clustering.
+- **YellowBrick (Cluster.KelbowVisualizer)**: Visualization of the Elbow Method in clustering algorithms.
-- **Plotly (Scatter3D)**: Visualización de gráfico interactivo 3D de dispersión para clusters.
+- **Plotly (Scatter3D)**: Visualization of Interactive 3d Scatter Plots for clusters.

 ### <ins>3.
-Modelado</ins>
+Modeling</ins>
-- **Hdbscan**: Algoritmo de HDBSCAN para Modelo de Clustering.
+- **Hdbscan**: HDBSCAN algorithm (Clustering Model).
 - **Scikit-Learn**
-    - **KMeans**: Algoritmo de K-Means para Modelo de Clustering.
+    - **KMeans**: K-Means algorithm (Clustering Model).
-    - **RandomForestClassifier**: Algoritmo de Random Forest para Modelo de Clasificación.
+    - **RandomForestClassifier**: Random Forest algorithm (Classification Model).
-    - **ConfusionMatrixDisplay**: Visualizar Matriz de Confusión para el Modelo de Clasificación.
-- **Mlflow**: Gestión y registro de experimentos de modelos, permitiendo rastrear parámetros, métricas y versiones.
+    - **ConfusionMatrixDisplay**: Visualize Confusion Matrix (Classification Model).
+- **Mlflow**: Management and registration of model experiments, allowing us to track parameters, metrics and versions.

 ### <ins>4.
 API</ins>
-- **FastAPI**: Creación de una API para exponer el modelo entrenado.
-- **Uvicorn**: Servidor ASGI ligero y rápido que permite ejecutar la API asíncronamente.
+- **FastAPI**: API creation in order to expose the trained model.
+- **Uvicorn**: Light and fast ASGI server that allows the asyncronous execution of the API.
-- **Requests**: Hacer solicitudes HTTP a la API.
+- **Requests**: Make HTTP requests to the API.
-- **Pydantic**: Validar los datos de entrada de la API.
+- **Pydantic**: Validate the input data of the API.
-- **Gradio**: Interfaz gráfica interactiva que permite a los usuarios probar el modelo visualmente.
+- **Gradio**: Graphical User Interface that allows the users to test the model.

 ### <ins>5.
 Deployment</ins>
-- **Docker**: Contenerizar la API y simplificar su despliegue.
+- **Docker**: Containerize the API and simplify its deployment.
-- **Hugging Face Space**: Alojar y compartir el modelo de manera centralizada.
+- **Hugging Face Space**: Host and share the model  in a centralized way.
-- **Microsoft Azure**: Plataforma de despliegue para alojar la API.
+- **Microsoft Azure**: Deployment platform in order to host the API.

-### <ins>Lenguaje de Programación</ins>
-- **Python**: Lenguaje principal para el desarrollo del proyecto, compatible con las bibliotecas de ciencia de datos y machine learning.
+### <ins>Programming Language</ins>
+- **Python**: Main language used for the development of the project, compatible with the libraries of data science and machine learning.

-## Instalación
+## Installation
 ### Docker
-1. Crear imagen:
+1. Build image:
 `docker build -t proyecto_final .`

-2. Crear contenedor:
+2. Build container:
 `docker run -p 7860:7860 -e ID_USER=Iñaki proyecto_final`

-## Deploy Docker Hub + Web App en Microsoft Azure
+## Deploy Docker Hub + Web App in Microsoft Azure
 ![](imgs/DockerHub+WebApp1.png)
 ![/docs](imgs/DockerHub+WebApp2.png)

-## A tener en cuenta
-- Si queremos ejecutar `mlflow ui`, debemos estar ubicados en la carpeta __deployment/__, que es donde se encuentra la carpeta __mlruns/__ .
+## To keep in mind
+- If we want to run `mlflow ui`, we must be inside the __deployment/__ folder, which is where the __mlruns/__ folder is located.
+- The insights made in the notebooks are in Spanish.